 You’ll have to wait a while for The Old Ways to come out since it just premiered at Sitges Film Festival 2020.
 However, when it does in 2021, be sure to watch it!

-Watch The Old Ways when you can!
+Watch The Old Ways on Netflix!

 The Old Ways was directed by Christopher Alender who most recently worked as a director on the Muppets Now series Disney+ so I don’t think that’s very relevant.
 Also, he worked on music videos over the years.